wiggitywhitney/kind-crossplane-gke/README.md

 ```bash
 kubectl get managed
 ```
-This is creating an external Google Cloud Kubernetes cluster, so it may take some minutes for the resources to become ready.
+This is creating an external Google Cloud Kubernetes cluster, so it may take some minutes for the resources to become `Ready`.
 Mine took about 12 minutes.
 ```bash
 NAME                                                SYNCED   READY   EXTERNAL-NAME      AGE
 cluster.container.gcp.upbound.io/newclusterwhodis   True     True    newclusterwhodis   12m